 Gold is an investment most people are familiar with.
 But there are other interesting precious metals as well, including silver, platinum, and palladium.

-The chart below shows how precious metals have performed since 2002, versus the S&P 500 (red and green candles).
+The chart below shows how precious metals have performed from 2002 to late 2021, versus the S&P 500 (red and green candles).

 Charts provided by TradingView.